 Based on the original survey results, DOH extrapolated to estimate state-wide totals of 1,000 to 2,000 LSLs and 6,800 lead goosenecks.
 Lead goosenecks are technically not LSLs under the current EPA definition.
 Since that time, DOH conducted follow-up phone interviews with water utilities.
 As a result of those interviews, DOH refined their original estimates and now conclude there are fewer than 500 LSLs and 5,000 lead goosenecks still in service.
 DOH will prioritize DWSRF funding until all utilities replace their lead components.

 The DOH also modified the eligibility criteria for drinking water state revolving fund loans starting in August 2016 so that systems that can document the presence of lead service lines and other lead components will be given higher priority.
 The agency also said it will seek additional federal assistance.

 In addition, Washington real estate laws require sellers to disclose to homebuyers substances or materials that may be an environmental concern.
 A lead pipe is not one of the examples provided.
 Therefore, a seller may not consider an LSL to be an environmental concern.

-The Wisconsin DNR used $26.8 million in state revolving loan funds and established a two-year program to provide funding for disadvantaged municipalities to replace LSLs on private property.
-Thirty-five municipalities were awarded funds in state fiscal year 2017.
+This program builds on previous efforts from the state fiscal years 2017 and 2018, when the DNR used $26.8 million in state revolving loan funds to establish a two-year program to provide funding for disadvantaged municipalities to replace LSLs on private property.
+Forty two municipalities were awarded funding through the program.